 When dealing with buried water lines, attention to corrosion resistance and durability requires these specific materials to be capable of withstanding prolonged usage underground.
 Take for example PVC and HDPE.
 Both types of pipes are widely implemented because of their resistance to chemical and electrochemical corrosion.
 Furthermore, ductile iron pipes with appropriate protective coatings, such as zinc or epoxy, suffice in conditions that are hostile but require good mechanical strength and long service life.

-• Corrosion Rate: Aim for a corrosion rate and rusting that is close to 0mm/year corrosion over the acidic and alkaline soils.
+- Corrosion Rate: Aim for a corrosion rate and rusting that is close to 0mm corrosion over the acidic and alkaline soils.

-• Tensile Strength: To ensure durability, materials, and devices should have high tensile strength where HDPE has around 25-33 MPa, and ductile iron mois re than 400 MPa.
+- Tensile Strength: To ensure durability, materials and devices should have high tensile strength, where HDPE has around 25-33 MPa, and ductile iron more than 400 MPa.

 By adhering to these standards and material specifications, performance and longevity under varying soil and moisture conditions can be reliably maintained.